Lala Mustafa Pasha: Life

-He was born around 1500, near the Glasinac in Sokolac Plateau in Bosnia to the Serbian Orthodox Christian Sokolović family, the younger brother of Deli Husrev Pasha, who apparently helped him rise through the system's ranks more quickly.
+He was born around 1500, near Sokolac in the Glasinac Plateau in the Sanjak of Bosnia to the Eastern Orthodox Christian Sokolović family, the younger brother of Deli Husrev Pasha.

 Mustafa Pasha briefly served as kaymakam (acting governor) of Egypt Eyalet in 1549.
 He had risen to the position of Beylerbeyi of Damascus and then to that of Fifth Vizier.

 The honorific "Lala" means "tutor to the Sultan"; he was tutor to Sultan Suleiman the Magnificent's sons, including Şehzade Bayezid.
 He also had a long-standing feud with his cousin, Sokollu Mehmed Pasha.

-He commanded the Ottoman land forces during the conquest of previously Venetian Cyprus in 1570/71, and in the campaign against Georgia and Persia in 1578.
-During the campaign on Cyprus, Lala Mustafa Pasha, who was known for his cruelty towards vanquished opponents, ordered the Venetian commander of Famagusta, Marco Antonio Bragadin, flayed alive and other Venetian military officers killed on sight or executed, even though he had promised safe passage upon surrendering the city to the Turkish army.
+He commanded Ottoman land forces during the Ottoman–Venetian War (1570–1573) and the conquest of Venetian-held Cyprus (1570–71), and the Caucasian campaign (1578).
+During the Cyprus campaign, Lala Mustafa Pasha, who was known for his cruelty towards vanquished opponents, ordered the Venetian commander of Famagusta, Marco Antonio Bragadin, flayed alive and other Venetian military officers killed on sight or executed, even though he had promised safe passage upon surrendering the city to the Ottoman army.
 It also meant that Mustafa had indicated his aggressive intentions to the Sultan's court.

 He was a Damat ("bridegroom") to the Imperial family through his marriage to Hümaşah Sultan, the only daughter of Şehzade Mehmed, son of Suleiman the Magnificent and his wife Hurrem Sultan.
 The two together had a son named Sultanzade Abdülbaki Bey.